Parenting For Brain is devoted to empowering our readers with science-based and easy-to-understand parenting information.

 Scientists and psychologists now know much more about child development than ever before.
-From latest psychology research and neuroscience studies, we can understand the nuts and bolts of best parenting practice from a scientific point of view.
+From latest psychology research and neuroscience discoveries, we can understand the nuts and bolts of best parenting practice from a scientific point of view.

-Parents can now confidently choose parenting strategies that have been proven to be good for our children, both on the inside (mental health) and outside (physical health).
+Parents can now confidently choose parenting strategies that have been proven to be good for our children, both on the inside (mental health) and the outside (physical health).

 Behind Parenting For Brain

 Hi, I’m Pamela, the creator and Chief Editor of Parenting For Brain.